 About 73 years ago, India gained independence from its British overlords only to be ruled by a more indigenous class of colonists.
 Today, a hard-liner and communal group of home-grown colonial masters are at the helm of affairs.
 They are pandering to a more blossoming segment of a majoritarian population.
-The modern-day “state subject” known as the Non-Residential Indian living mostly in the Western countries, is very much the apple of the government’s eye.
+This modern-day “state subject” known as the Non-Residential Indian living mostly in the Western countries, is very much the apple of the government’s eye.

-The past six years have brought out in them even more virulent form of patriotism at the cost of the other segments of the society, mainly minorities and the Dalits.
+Though the past six years have brought out in them even more virulent form of patriotism at the cost of the other segments of the society, mainly minorities and the Dalits.